CyVerse-learning-materials/learning-center-faq/index.rst

 The CyVerse team is small, but dedicated to helping you get what you need done.
 There are a number of ways to get help using CyVerse:

   -  Search the |CyVerse Learning Center|.
 	-  `Review videos <https://cyverse.org/webinars/playlists>`_ by domain experts
-  - Use in-app chat by clicking on this icon: |Intercom|.
+  -  Use in-app chat by clicking on this |Intercom|.
 If you catch us outside of working hours (weekdays 9-5PM US Mountain Time Zone), we will follow up via email.
   -  E-mail `support@cyverse.org <mailto:support@cyverse.org>`_.

 ----